quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 **Sg** ("skip-gram")
 The sg parameter tells the computer what training algorithm to use.
 The options are CBOW (continuous bag of words) or skip-gram.
 In order to select CBOW, you set sg to the value 0 and in order to select skip-gram, you set the sg value to 1.
 The best choice of training algorithm really depends on what your data looks like.

+Because word2vec samples skipgrams, you won’t end up with the same result every time.
+It may be worthwhile to run a word2vec model a few times to make sure you don’t get dramatically different results for the things you’re interested in as a result of different sampling.
+Especially if you’re looking to make a fine point of semantic shift over time, you need to take care to minimize random variation, for instance, by keeping random seeds the same and using the same skip-gram window.

 The code below will actually train the model, using some of the parameters discussed above:

 ```